 More About Suboxone Abuse

 Suboxone abuse mostly occurs with people who have previously been known to abuse other opioids.
 It is considered abuse anytime it is used more than prescribed, it is used to get high, it is bought from anyone other than a pharmacist, use combine with other drugs or alcohol, used longer than you’re supposed to, or it is ingested in a way it isn’t meant.
 The majority of people that become addicted to any opioid most likely never meant for it to happen, and this goes for Suboxone as well.

 Serious Health Impacts Caused by Snorting Suboxone

-When Suboxone is swallowed as it should be, it will enter the bloodstream in roughly 15 minutes.
+When Suboxone is taken sublingually (under the tongue) as it should be, it will enter the bloodstream in roughly 15 minutes.
 When this drug is crushed up and snorted, the sensitive nasal tissues will make this drug much quicker and send it directly to your bloodstream.
 That means it makes its way to the brain much faster.
 When it is snorted, you will receive all of the active ingredients at the same time rather than it being released over a longer period into the body.
 This will lead to numbness, nausea, and euphoria.

 - Sinus infections

 - Behavioral changes

 There is absolutely no safe way to snort Suboxone.
 It is not designed to be safe this way.
 The only safe way to ingest this medication is by placing the tablet under the tongue.
 It is also not meant to be taken for long periods.
 When it is snorted, your chances of becoming addicted to Suboxone increase and so do the likelihood you will take this drug long term.
 This drug should only be used as an aid to detox, withdrawal symptoms from other opioids, and in conjunction with therapy.